nathancatania/glean-docs/docs/getting-started/assistant.en.md

 For example:

-> Ensure you remind users that their answer may not be accurate and to double check with citations.
+> Ensure that you remind users that their answers may not be accurate.
 >
 > If the question is for IT support, prefer looking at Zendesk.
 >